Midsumma Volunteer Hub

 Induction:

-All staff and volunteers are required to complete the Midsumma Festival Inc Online Induction before attending our 2024 festival events.
+All staff and volunteers are required to complete the Midsumma Festival Inc Online Induction prior to attending our 2025 festival events.

 The induction takes around twelve minutes to complete.
 It is intended to be comprehensive as it covers all of our major events.

-Head to the Volunteer Tent to get checked in.
+Head to the Volunteer Headquarters to get checked in.
 Here you can also collect a radio (if required), Midsumma t-shirt, lanyard, pronoun button, bag, and water bottle.
-Please note there are no safe storage facilities so pack lightly.

 We will check you in on Deputy when you arrive.